openharmony/docs/en/application-dev/database/data-sync-of-distributed-data-object.md

 ### Minimum Synchronization Unit

 Property is the minimum unit to synchronize in distributed data objects.
 For example, object 1 in the following figure has three properties: name, age, and parents.
-If one of the properties is changed, only the changed attribute needs to be synchronized.
+If one of the properties is changed, only the changed property needs to be synchronized.

 **Figure 3** Synchronization of distributed data objects